Leit

 Until further notice, Landspítali is unable to accept any applications from international students for clinical training in the field of medicine, surgery, and nursing.
 Landspítali is a university hospital and has very limited student positions.
 Students from universities that have made formal agreements with Landspitali are prioritized for clinical placements.

 However, international medical students who want to come as exchange students during the summer (July and August) for 4 weeks or less, are encouraged to apply via IMSIC (Icelandic Medical Student International Committee).
-Please visit the homepage for The International Federation of Medical Students Association; IMFSA.
+Please visit the homepage for The International Federation of Medical Students Association; IFMSA.
 No formal teaching takes place during the summer months.

 Icelandic students do not get paid salaries or receive any benefits from universities or Landspitali during their studies.
 The same applies to international students.
 Landspítali does not provide housing for students.